Maryeon/whiten_mtd/README.md

 # Whiten_MTD
-Anonymous official repository of paper "Let All be Whitened: Multi-teacher Distillation for Efficient Visual Retrieval" submitted to AAAI 2024.
+Official repository of paper "Let All be Whitened: Multi-teacher Distillation for Efficient Visual Retrieval" accepted by AAAI 2024.
 ![teaser](assets/teaser.png)

 ## Prepare environment